1 - Overview

 If all GPU Nodes in the Cluster Fabric are deleted, the Cluster Fabric is automatically deleted.

-Cluster Fabric is a service that helps manage servers (GPU Nodes) included in a GPU Cluster.
-Using Cluster Fabric, you can move servers between GPU Clusters in the same Node pool and optimize the performance and speed of GPUs within the same GPU Cluster.
+Cluster Fabric is a service that helps manage the servers (GPU Node) included in a GPU Cluster.
+By using Cluster Fabric, you can move servers between GPU Clusters in the same Node pool and optimize GPU performance and speed within the same GPU Cluster.

 Creating Cluster Fabric

 Cluster Fabric can be created together with a GPU Node, and it cannot be created or deleted separately.
-When all GPU Nodes within a Cluster Fabric are terminated, the Cluster Fabric is automatically deleted.
-If you haven’t created a GPU Node, please create one first.
-For more information, refer to Creating a GPU Node.
+If all GPU Nodes within a Cluster Fabric are terminated, the Cluster Fabric is automatically deleted.

-• Cluster Fabric can be created together with a GPU Node, and it cannot be created or deleted separately.
+• Cluster Fabric can be created together when a GPU node is created, and it cannot be created or deleted independently.

-• When all GPU Nodes within a Cluster Fabric are terminated, the Cluster Fabric is automatically deleted.
+• If all GPU nodes in the Cluster Fabric are terminated, the Cluster Fabric is automatically deleted.

-• If you haven’t created a GPU Node, please create one first.
-For more information, refer to Creating a GPU Node.
+• If you have not created a GPU Node, please create a GPU Node first.
+For more details, refer to GPU Node 생성하기.

-1. Click on All Services > Compute > Multi-node GPU Server menu.
-It will move to the Service Home page of the Multi-node GPU Cluster.
+1. Click the All Services > Compute > Multi-node GPU Server menu.
+Go to the Service Home page of the Multi-node GPU Cluster.

-2. Click on the Cluster Fabric menu on the Service Home page.
-It will move to the Cluster Fabric List page.
+2. On the Service Home page, click the Cluster Fabric menu.
+You will be taken to the Cluster Fabric List page.

-• On the Cluster Fabric List page, you can view the list of resources of the GPU Cluster created by the user.
+• On the Cluster Fabric List page, you can view the resource list of GPU clusters created by the user.

-• Resource items other than required columns can be added through the Settings button.
+• Resource items beyond the required columns can be added via the Settings button.

 Category